nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

 ## Owner Permission Control

-If you want to specify a owner to a small contract and wish if some functions could be called only by the owner and no one else.
-You can use following lines of code in your smart contract.
+If you want to specify an owner for a small contract and wish that some functions could only be called by the owner and no one else, you can use following lines of code in your smart contract.

 ```javascript
 "use strict";